game-account-protection/MMORPG-Legend-player-behavior-data-set-MLPBD/README.md

 ****
 MMORPG Legend player behavior data set (MLPBD)
 ====================
-In order to facilitate more researchers to conduct related research, we published the dataset.And we will keep updating the relevant datasets later.
+In order to facilitate more researchers to conduct related research, we published the dataset.
+And in this project,  we will keep updating the relevant datasets.

 1.Data source